Pedestrian safety and road safety for kids

 Your child’s readiness to cope safely in traffic on their own depends on their development and how much practice they’ve had around real roads and traffic.

-And, of course, your child must be able to choose safe places to cross roads.
+- can choose safe places to cross roads.

 You can still help by: